-A rural practice surveyor values the assets of farms and estates and buys and sells rural land, including farms, country estates, woodland and forestry plantations.
+A rural practice surveyor, or land agent, values the assets of farms and estates.
+They buy and sell rural land, including farms, country estates, woodland and forestry plantations.
 They may specialise in agriculture, environmental regulations, forestry or in valuation work.
-They are also known as land agents.

 You could be:

 assisting clients in buying and selling rural land or property, possibly by auction

 dealing with legal matters, such as planning regulations, land use regulations, environmental law and applications for subsidies and grants

 monitoring farm or estate accounts and advising on taxation

 advising on the possible development of land for other uses, such as leisure, specialist crop production or renewable energy